-[(R4)]: it will not be implemented for the moment.
-It is just a matter on dedicated nano-kernel to allow the RTEMS kernel to be debugged.
 It means that, if any breakpoint is set in the kernel, unpredictable behaviors can occur.
 So, developers must keep in mind to avoid stopping the kernel.
 They must also keep in mind, in order to not stop the kernel, that the user's tasks must have a lower priority than the tasks used for debug.
-The solution is to use a specific veryhigh priority level for the system tasks used directly or indirectly by RGDBSD.
+The solution is to use a specific very-high priority level for the system tasks used directly or indirectly by RGDBSD.
 The SYSTEM_TASK attribute that already exists should be fine.

-[(R7)]: To simplify the first developments, we don't plan to implement a the FreeBSD stack doesn't need to be debug any more, we choose not to implement a minimal TCP/IP stack but rather to use the
+[(R8)]: To avoid increasing the code size and the used memory and because the FreeBSD stack doesn't need to be debug any more, we choose not to implement a minimal TCP/IP stack but rather to use the implement exec system call,